Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Slingshot Gremlin V4 is a high-performance wakesurf board designed for larger riders seeking agility and precision.
-Its compact, fish-style shape combined with an aggressive rocker allows for sharp turns and impressive aerial maneuvers, making it ideal for advanced surfers.
+The Slingshot Gremlin V4 is a top-performing wakesurf board built for heavier riders who want speed, agility, and exact control.
+Its compact, fish-inspired shape paired with a pronounced rocker profile lets riders execute tight turns and high-flying tricks with ease, making it a great choice for experienced surfers.

-Built with a lightweight carbon matrix overlay, the Gremlin V4 offers exceptional responsiveness and control.
-It features a tri-fin setup, two 3.9" FCS II fins and a 2" cheater center fin, giving riders the ability to fine-tune tracking and stability to their preference.
+Featuring a lightweight carbon matrix overlay, the Gremlin V4 delivers fast response and excellent board feel.
+The tri-fin configuration, two 3.9" FCS II side fins plus a 2" center cheater fin, allows riders to customize stability and tracking based on their riding style.

 Pros of this Board